Psychological Paths of Least Resistance

 It rounds to never.

-What changes people’s minds and reaffirms their beliefs are conversions they’ve had with people close to them, social media, and cable news.
+What changes people’s minds and reaffirms their beliefs are conversations they’ve had with people close to them, social media, and cable news.
 Each is very good at telling stories especially when they provoke emotion or are easy to contextualize to their own lives.

 When confronted with a pile of dull facts and a pile of compelling anecdotes, the anecdotes are always the path of least resistance for your brain to cling to.